widjaja0/cse15l-lab-report/week3 - lab2/week-3-lab-report-2.md

 > What are the relevant arguments to those methods, and the values of any relevant fields of the class?

 Some of the relevant arguments to these methods include:
 .contains("/add-message")
 The contains method searches a String object for the argument "/add-message".

 .split("&")
 The split method splits a String object into a String[] array.

 .substring(MESSAGE_START_IND)
 Using the private static final variable MESSAGE_START_IND = 2, grab a substring to the first part of the query that will be the user's message.

 .substring(USER_START_IND)
 Using the private static final variable USER_START_IND = 5, grab a substring to the second part of the query that will be the user's name.

 String.format(chat)
 String.format(ERROR_URL)
 The format method is a static class called on String which returns a formatted String.

 Integer.parseInt(args[0])
 This method parses the first argument passed to `CheckServer.java` as the port number to start the server.

 Server.start(port, new Handler())
 This method starts the server with port that was parsed as an Integer and instantiates a new Handler() to start the server.

 main(String[] args)
 The main method that is run when running `ChatServer.java`.

 handleRequest(URI url)
-The handleRequest method handles the requests that are inputted by the user into the url
+The handleRequest method handles the requests that are inputted by the user into the url and everytime the page is loaded, this method gets called.

 > How do the values of any relevant fields of the class change from this specific request?